Sam-Monique/Badger-Plugins-SM/pluginss/environments/SECAR_VIOLA/README.md

-# Read me for SECAR Optimization of Steering
+# Documentation for SECAR Optimization of Steering

 This environment is built to mimimize the overall steering on SECAR by any combination of bending elements at any viewer position using a user selected combination of any quadruples.
 As well as return the center of the beam back to a current position.